FlineDev/BartyCrouch/README.md

 # Updates `Localizable.strings` files with new keys searching your code for `NSLocalizedString`
 $ bartycrouch code -p "/path/to/code/directory" -l "/directory/containing/all/Localizables" -a

+# Updates `Localizable.strings` files with new keys searching your code for `YourCustomFunction`.
+Useful when you are using something else than `NSLocalizedString`
+$ bartycrouch code -p "/path/to/code/directory" -l "/directory/containing/all/Localizables" -a -c "YourCustomFunction"

 # Machine-translate all empty localization values using English as source language
 $ bartycrouch translate -p "/path/to/project" -l en -i "<API_ID>" -s "<API_SECRET>"
 ```